Overcoming Impostor Syndrome: Shattering The Glass Ceilings In Our Minds

 The term “Impostor Syndrome” was coined by researchers Pauline Rose Clance & Suzanne Imes at Georgia State Univ. in 1978.
 Clance and Imes described it as “a phenomenon to describe the internal experience of a group of high-achieving women* who had a secret sense that they were not as capable as others thought, despite numerous achievements and evidence of superior intellectual function.” *Impostor Syndrome has since been shown to impact men and women, adolescents and adults alike from all professions, cultures, and levels of success.

 People who suffer from Impostor Syndrome believe they have “fooled someone” into believing they’re smart/capable.
 They experience a set of feelings, behaviors, thoughts & beliefs that congregate around the sense that they are out of their depth.
+Overcoming these limiting beliefs is key to overcoming impostor syndrome.

 Despite having tangible and intangible evidence to the contrary, so-called “Impostors” are unable to internalize their accomplishments in a way that allows them to feel like they have earned them outright and can thus take them to new places and succeed.